YottaDB/YDBDoc/ProgGuide/langfeat.rst

 A local variable in M refers to a variable used solely within the scope of a single process.
 Local variable names have no leading delimiter.

-M makes a local variable available and subject to modification by all routines executed within a process from the time that variable is first SET until it is KILLed, or until the process stops executing M. However, M "protects" a local variable after that variable appears as an argument to a NEW command, or after it appears as an element in a formalist used in parameter passing.
+M makes a local variable available and subject to modification by all routines executed within a process from the time that variable is first SET until it is KILLed, or until the process stops executing M. However, M "protects" a local variable after that variable appears as an argument to a NEW command, or after it appears as an element in a formallist used in parameter passing.
 When M protects a local variable, it saves a copy of the variable's value and makes that variable undefined.
-M restores the variable to its saved value during execution of the QUIT that terminates the process stack level associated with the "protecting" NEW or formalist.
-For more information on NEW and QUIT, see Chapter 6: “Commands”.
+M restores the variable to its saved value during execution of the QUIT that terminates the process stack level associated with the "protecting" NEW or formallist.
+For more information on NEW and QUIT, see `Chapter 6: “Commands” <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_.

 M restricts the following uses of variables to local variables: